FactomWyomingEntity/prosper-pool/stratum_adj.md

   "error": null
 }
 ```
 The result from an authorize request is usually true (successful), or false.
 The password may be omitted if the server does not require passwords.
-Invite code and password should typically only be provided upon the very first authentication for a given username.
+Invite code, password, and payout address should typically only be provided upon the very first authentication for a given username, as they are ignored on subsequent authorize calls.

 ## mining.get_oprhash